 The Parent Company and its subsidiaries, in their regular conduct of business, have entered into transactions with associates and other related parties principally consisting of advances and reimbursement of expenses.
-These are transactions with subsidiaries, management, leasing and administrative service agreements.
-Purchase of services to and from related parties are made on an arm's length basis and at current market prices at the time of the transactions.
+These transactions with subsidiaries, management, leasing and administrative service agreements, purchase of services to and from related parties are made on an arm's length basis and at current market prices at the time of the transactions.

 The RLT Group's related party transactions were made in an arm's length basis.
 There was no special pricing policy between related parties.
 Further disclosures were made in the Notes to Financial Statements in Note No. 18.
-The Parent Company engages the services of its subsidiary, PPMI, in managing company-owned properties.
+The Parent Company is leasing the "El Retiro"

+property to its subsidiary, PPMI.
 PPMI, on the other hand, purchased a condominium unit back in 1996 from the Parent Company, which is fully paid as of this date.
 The Parent Company also secures insurance through subsidiary, TIBI.
 The Parent Company is given 90-day period within which to settle the premiums, the same period granted to other customers.
 Also, the Parent Company extends financial assistance to its subsidiary, PPMI for working capital purposes from time to time.